Tell me about… the Monarch’s role in a General Election

 Charles greeting the Prime Minister at Buckingham Palace.
 (Royal Family)

 If the Monarch is out of the country, the Prime Minister communicates with them by other means.
-For example, before the 1966 general election, the Prime Minister Harold Wilson communicated with Elizabeth II while she was in the West Indies.
+For example, before the 1966 general election, Prime Minister Harold Wilson communicated with Elizabeth II while she was in the West Indies.

-Following this audience, the British Prime Minister typically makes a public statement outside 10 Downing Street, announcing that The Monarch has granted their request for a dissolution of Parliament and therefore an election will be held.
+Following this audience, the British Prime Minister typically makes a public statement outside 10 Downing Street, announcing that the Monarch has granted their request for a dissolution of Parliament and therefore an election will be held.

 Embed from Getty Images